Willian199/dart_ddi/README.md

 - **`useWeakReference`**: If `true`, maintains a weak reference to the instance.
 This allows the instance to be garbage collected if no other strong references exist.

 **Important:** If both `useWeakReference` and `cache` are `true`, `cache` takes precedence (strong reference is maintained).

+When `cache` or `useWeakReference` is enabled, the wrapper first reuses the stored value and only goes back to DDI when needed.
+This keeps repeated `instance.get()` calls fast.

 **⚠️ Memory Management Warning:** When using `cache: true`, the `Instance` wrapper maintains a strong reference to the cached instance, which can lead to memory leaks if not properly managed.
 Always call `destroy()` or `dispose()` on the `Instance` wrapper when you're done using it to release the cached instance and prevent memory leaks.